inopinatus/reveal/README.md

   --: End of options processing; all subsequent arguments are files
 ```

-File paths may be passed as arguments, or from standard input, but not both.
-Either absolute and relative paths may be given.
+Either absolute and relative paths may be supplied, and may be mixed in the same invocation.
 Relative paths will be resolved from the current working directory.

+Paths may be passed as arguments, or from standard input, but not both.
+If supplied via arguments whilst stdin has data available, then stdin will be ignored and the arguments will be used, and a warning will be issued.
+This warning is suppressed by the `--` option.

+Always supply the `--` option when passing filename(s) via arguments from within another script/application.
+Not only does it silence the warning, this prevents misbehaviour when a relative path begins with a hyphen.

-Note that Finder will open as many folder windows as necessary to reveal all the files specified.
-Files that do not exist will be silently ignored.
+You may expect the Finder to open as many folder windows as sufficient and necessary to reveal all files specified.
+Files that do not exist are silently ignored.

 ## Examples